On the Road

 The fog rolled over the city as we drove past the famous Golden Gate bridge.
-After days of being in San Francisco, I finally had the chance to see this majestic structure.
-Grey overcast skies loomed behind it evoking thoughts of thriller films that involved giant dinosaurs, superheroes, and aliens.
-Come to think of it, most movies that had the Golden Gate bridge in it usually ended with the whole thing being destroyed.
-Directors must really hate the bridge.
-Cue dark and sinister background music. *Cough Godzilla Soundtrack Cough*
+After weeks of living in San Francisco, I finally had the chance to see this majestic structure.
+Grey overcast sky loomed behind it eliciting thoughts of thriller films with giant dinosaurs, superheroes, and aliens.

-Jeremie went exploring outside as Robbie, Shai, and I bought some hot drinks to keep us warm.
-After we got our order, I told them I’d meet them at the car in a minute after I figured out where my husband went to.
-He loves exploring.
-One minute, he’s there, the next he'd be several meters away climbing an abandoned pile of junk.
+Jeremie went exploring while Robbie, Shai, and I bought drinks to keep us warm.
+After we got our order, I told them I’d meet them in the car after I figured out where Jeremie went off to.
+He loves exploring!
+One minute, he’s there, the next he’s several meters away climbing an abandoned pile of rocks.